microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    <img class="myImg" src="images/vmconnect_ssh1.png" alt="Connecting to the virtual machine" />

    {% include note.html content= "Jenkins, by default, listens on port 8080 using HTTP.
 To configure a secure HTTPS connection, an SSL certificate will be required.
-If HTTPS communication is not being configured, the best way to ensure the sign-in credentials are not leaked due to a \"Man-in-the-middle\" attack is by logging-in using the SSH tunneling.
+If HTTPS communication is not being configured, the best way to ensure that the sign-in credentials are not leaked due to a \"Man-in-the-middle\" attack is by logging-in using the SSH tunneling.
 An SSH tunnel is an encrypted tunnel created through an SSH protocol connection, that can be used to transfer unencrypted traffic over an unsecured network." %}

    <!-- <div id="myModal" class="modal">
         <span class="close">&times;</span>